-Tax Incentives & Affordable Housing
+Commercial And Residential Tax Incentives And Affordable Housing Guidance

 Rosenberg & Estis attorneys also are among the first in New York to represent clients on construction wage requirements under the new 421-a program.
-The firm also assists clients on the combination of the benefits from the 421-a program and the inclusionary housing program, enabling developers to secure property tax exemptions and additional development rights through the same affordable units, aligning financing with clients’ business interests.
+The firm also assists clients on the combination of the benefits from the 421-a program and the inclusionary housing program, enabling developers to secure tax exemptions and additional development rights through the same affordable units, aligning financing with clients’ business interests.

 Rosenberg & Estis assists developers seeking to work within the senior housing zoning program – the Affordable Independent Residences for Seniors, and the ICAP program, or Industrial & Commercial Abatement Program.
 The firm also structures condominium declarations that enable properties to maximize tax-related programs, and represents projects with property owners, such as churches and non-profits, that are seeking to partner with a developer to monetize assets.